pumanitro/G2i---Trivia-Game-Coding-Challenge/README.md

 It is my own, I use to save time for project configuration for interview processes.
 Additionally, I had to adjust it to solve this particular problem.

+#### :warning: ⚠

+ReactQueryDevtools are turn on in development mode.
+Don't be surprised with some opened additional window.

 ## Technological stack choices

 - ant-design